Hunter Pyle is the Principal at Hunter Pyle Law, a five attorney firm located in Oakland, CA that specializes in employment and civil rights law.

-Hunter Pyle graduated from Boalt Hall School of Law (U.C.
-Berkeley) in 1997.
+Mr. Pyle graduated from Boalt Hall School of Law (now called Berkeley Law) in 1997.
 In 2007 he was named “one to watch” in the Daily Journal’s “Top Northern California Law Firms.”
 In 2009 and 2010, he was recognized as a “Rising Star” by Super Lawyers.
 This award is limited to the top 2.5 percent of lawyers under 40 in California.
 Every year since 2011 he has been recognized as a “Super Lawyer.”
 This designation is limited to the top 5 percent of attorneys in California.
 In 2014, Mr. Pyle joined both the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum of the Top Trial Lawyers in America.
 Membership in those organizations is limited to attorneys who have won million and multi-million dollar verdicts and settlements.
 There are over 4000 members throughout the country.
 Fewer than 1% of U.S. lawyers are members.

 Mr. Pyle handles all types of employment litigation, including class actions, jury trials, wage claims, and unemployment insurance hearings.
 He has represented clients in wrongful termination/discrimination cases against such entities as Chevron, Georgia-Pacific, and the California Department of Transportation (Caltrans).

 Mr. Pyle has served as the Chair of the Alameda County Bar Association Labor and Employment Committee.
 He has also served as the President of the Bay Area Chapter of the National Lawyers Guild; and the Vice-Chair of the Alameda County Bar Association Trial Practice section.
 In 2002, in his spare time, Mr. Pyle was the Outreach Director for Just Cause Oakland, which successfully passed Measure EE (providing that tenants may not be evicted without just cause).
-He is a member of the National Lawyers Guild, the California Employment Lawyers Association, the Consumer Attorneys of California, the American Association for Justice, and the American Inn of Court.
+He is a member or past member of the National Lawyers Guild, the California Employment Lawyers Association, the Consumer Attorneys of California, the American Association for Justice, and the American Inn of Court.

 Mr. Pyle regularly speaks at and organizes seminars for other attorneys.
 In recent years, these seminars have included jury selection, trial victories, and cross examination; as well as advanced seminars regarding class actions featuring the judges and research attorneys from Alameda and Contra Costa counties.